 Pregnancy Category C

 There are no adequate or well-controlled studies in pregnant women.
-In animal reproduction studies, administration of siltuximab to pregnant cynomolgus monkeys caused decreases in globulin levels in pregnant animals and in the offspring.
+In animal reproduction studies, administration of a human antibody to IL-6 to pregnant cynomolgus monkeys caused decreases in globulin levels in pregnant animals and in the offspring.
 Siltuximab crossed the placenta in monkeys.
-Infants born to pregnant women treated with siltuximab may be at increased risk of infection, and caution is advised in the administration of live vaccines to these infants.
-Siltuximab should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Infants born to pregnant women treated with SYLVANT may be at increased risk of infection, and caution is advised in the administration of live vaccines to these infants.
+SYLVANT should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Advise patients of childbearing potential to avoid pregnancy.
 Women of childbearing potential should use contraception during and for 3 months after treatment.

 In an embryo-fetal development study, siltuximab doses of 9.2 or 46 mg/kg/week were administered intravenously to pregnant monkeys during gestation days (GD) 20 to 118, which includes the period of organogenesis.
 Fetuses were evaluated on GD 140, approximately 25 days prior to the natural birth.
 Exposures at the low and high dose after the 25th administration were approximately 3 and 7 times respectively the exposure in humans at the recommended dose of 11 mg/kg.
 There was no siltuximab-related maternal or fetal toxicity.
 However, siltuximab crossed the placenta at both doses and when measured on GD 140, fetal serum concentrations of siltuximab were similar to maternal concentrations.
 In a combined embryofetal and pre- and post-natal development study, cynomolgus monkeys were intravenously administered doses of 10 or 50 mg/kg/week of a human antibody to IL-6 from GD 20 to natural delivery (GD 167).
 The offspring was evaluated up to 7 months after birth for developmental effects.
 No maternal or infant toxicity was observed; however, globulin levels were decreased in pregnant animals (GD 34 through lactation day 30) and in the offspring (lactation days 30-120) at both doses.